rolandguelle/razer-blade-stealth-linux/README.md

 ### libinput & palm detection

-I switched to GDM and give Wayland a try...
+I switched to GDM and give Wayland a try.

-* TODO open...
+Everything runs great, but the touchpad has issues with to sensitive detection.

 ```
 libinput-list-devices
 ```